November 06, 2018

 "As soon as I got the new heart, I could feel it had a stronger heartbeat," she says.
 "My donor is my heart hero."

-"She rolled with the punches and stayed positive throughout a very complex process," he says.
+"She rolled with the punches and stayed positive throughout a very complex process," the surgeon says.

-"Heart transplant is an enormous undertaking," explains Dr. Sauer.
+"Heart transplant is an enormous undertaking," explains the cardiologist.
 "The entire system has to work well together.
 At any moment, the heart team may need a hand from our neurology, gastroenterology or lung specialists.
 We're extremely proud of our collaboration and our outcomes."

 Spreading the word